whlinaa/llm_demo/readme.md

 ### **Receptionist**
 The Receptionist agent is responsible for:
 - Answering general questions that can be handled by a large language model (LLM).
-- Retrieving information from the 2023 Manulife Annual Report to address finance-related queries specific to Manulife.
+- Retrieving information from the  [2023 Manulife Annual Report](https://www.manulife.com/content/dam/corporate/en/documents/investors/MFC_SR_2023_Y1_EN.pdf) to address finance-related queries specific to Manulife (i.e., doing RAG).
-- Performing web searches to provide answers for questions outside its built-in knowledge base (e.g., "What is the current weather in Hong Kong?").
+- Performing web searches to provide answers for questions outside its knowledge base (e.g., "What is the current weather in Hong Kong?").

 ### **Insurance Advisor**
 The Insurance Advisor agent specializes in: